nf-core/raredisease/docs/usage.md

 nextflow pull nf-core/raredisease
 ```

-- **Reproducibility:** It is a good idea to specify a pipeline version when running the pipeline on your data.
+- **Reproducibility:** Specify a pipeline version when running the pipeline on your data.
 This ensures that a specific version of the pipeline code and software are used when you run your pipeline.
 If you keep using the same tag, you'll be running the same version of the pipeline, even if there have been changes to the code since.
 First, go to the [nf-core/raredisease releases page](https://github.com/nf-core/raredisease/releases) and find the latest pipeline version - numeric only (eg. `1.3.1`).
-Then specify this when running the pipeline with `-r` (one hyphen) - eg. `-r 1.3.1`.
-Of course, you can switch to another version by changing the number after the `-r` flag.
-This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.
-For example, at the bottom of the MultiQC reports.
+Then specify this when running the pipeline with `-r`, for example, `-r 1.3.1`.
+You can switch to another version by changing the number after the `-r` flag.
+This version number will be logged in reports when you run the pipeline.
+For example, you can view the version number at the bottom of the MultiQC reports.

 - **Restart a previous run:** Add `-resume` to your command when restarting a pipeline.
-Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
-For input to be considered the same, not only the names must be identical but the files' contents as well.
-For more info about this parameter, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).
+Nextflow will use cached results from any pipeline steps where inputs are the same, and resume the run from where it terminated previously.
+For input to be considered the same, names and the files' contents must be identical.
+For more info about `-resume`, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).
 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

-## Custom configuration
+# Troubleshooting

-### Resource requests
+### Resource errors

 Whilst the default requirements set within the pipeline will hopefully work for most people and with most input data, you may find that you want to customise the compute resources that the pipeline requests.
 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
 For most of the steps in the pipeline, if the job exits with any of the error codes specified [here](https://github.com/nf-core/raredisease/blob/dev/conf/base.config#L18) it will automatically be resubmitted with higher requests (2 x original, then 3 x original).
 If it still fails after the third attempt then the pipeline execution is stopped.